On an ordinary expansion of first-order Belnap-Dunn logic.

 Abstract

 This paper concerns an expansion of first-order Belnap-Dunn logic whose connectives and quantifiers all have a counterpart in classical logic.
-The language and logical consequence relation of this logic are defined, a proof system for this logic is presented, and the soundness and completeness of this proof system is established.
-The minor differences between the presented proof system for the defined logic and a sound and complete proof system for the version of classical logic with the same language illustrates the close relationship between the logical consequence relations of these logics.
-A clear characterization of the classical nature of the connectives and quantifiers of the defined logic is given by means of classical laws of logical equivalence.
-Moreover, a simple embedding of this logic in classical logic is presented and the potential of the logic for dealing with inconsistencies and incompletenesses in inductive machine learning is discussed.
+The language and logical consequence relation of this paradefinite logic are defined, a sequent calculus proof system for this logic is presented, and the soundness and completeness of this proof system is established.
+It is shown that the defined logic distinguishes itself from the many other paradefinite logics that are usually considered equally classical by the classical laws of logical equivalence that hold for it.
+It is further argued that the defined logic is the most natural paradefinite logic relative to the version of classical logic with the same language.
+Moreover, a simple embedding of the defined logic in that version of classical logic is presented and the potential of the logic for dealing with inconsistencies and incompletenesses in inductive machine learning is discussed.